+III.
+Benchmarks

-Total Fund Investment Policy Sections III.
-Benchmarks Purpose Benchmarks establish target investment exposures and provide a relative measure to gauge whether a particular investment strategy is meeting stated goals and objectives.
+Benchmarks establish target investment exposures and provide a relative measure to gauge whether a particular investment strategy is meeting stated goals and objectives.

 CalPERS' benchmarks shall be established to manage portfolio risk and return characteristics.

 See Appendix 5 for benchmark details.

+Benchmark Oversight

-Benchmark Oversight Policy benchmarks shall be set by the Committee.
+Policy benchmarks shall be set by the Committee for each asset class within the PERF and Affiliate Funds.
 Each asset class and related component shall have a benchmark.

 In the event a benchmark modification needs to be considered, staff or a member of the Committee may bring the matter before the Committee.
-In preparation, staff and the appropriate Board Consultant shall analyze the expected effect of the benchmark modification on the total portfolio risk and return characteristics.
+Changes to the construction rules of any policy benchmark shall be reviewed and approved by the relevant Board Consultant, with any modifications deemed material by the Board Consultant requiring review and approval by the Committee.
+In preparation for any such review, staff and the appropriate Board Consultant shall analyze the expected effect of the benchmark modification on the total portfolio risk and return characteristics.
+See Appendix 5 for the current benchmarks as set by the Committee and additional methodology detail.